fabricix/MPM-Geomechanics/README.md

 ## Documentation

-The program documentation is generated using Doxygen.
-The DoxyFile file is located in the `/doxygen` directory.
-To generate the documentation, run:
+The program documentation is generated using Doxygen.To generate the documentation, run:

 ```bash
 /doxygen$ doxygen